 Figure 4.
-Global age-standardised incidence of dengue fever in 2017 interspecies variations for each of these factors, with Ae. aegypti preferring slightly warmer (8°C) minimum temperatures than Ae. albopictus (2°C) (Dickens et al., 2018).
+Global age-standardised incidence of dengue fever in 2017 thrive in densely populated areas with warmer temperatures and higher humidity.
+There are some interspecies variations for each of these factors, with Ae. aegypti preferring slightly warmer (8°C) minimum temperatures than Ae. albopictus (2°C) (Dickens et al., 2018).